 What kind of swing, then, does the GOP nominee need to generate among white voters to win?
 The below numbers give the Republican the Latino vote share of John McCain, when available, or assume a four-point swing when not.
 (Four points is the national McCain performance over Romney among Latino voters.)

-|EVs||Sanders EVs||White vote swing needed for GOP victory|
+|EVs||Cumulative GOP EVs||White vote swing needed for GOP victory|